The best Dying Light 2 endings and how to earn them yourself

 Dying Light 2 endings explained

 Regardless of your decisions during the game, Dying Light 2 concludes in the same place: a location called X13.
 Here, you make some choices that form the finale of the game where a final cinematic changes depending on certain key choices.
-While you do a lot over the course of Stay Human, there's actually only a small number of key decisions that impact the ending, who lives, who dies, and what happens to Villedor.
+While you do a lot over the course of Dying Light 2, there's actually only a small number of key decisions that impact the ending, who lives, who dies, and what happens to Villedor.

 The Fate of Villedor

-- Peacekeepers rule Villedor: Give the Radio Tower to Matt in the Broadcast quest.
+- Peacekeepers rule Villedor: Give the Radio Tower to Matt or Juan

 What happens to Lawan and Aiden in Dying Light 2